 Yesterday mostly was a travel day, but not aboard Misty Pearl.
-Two mile walk to Enterprise, 3 hour drive to Grand Rapids, and 3 hour return trip with Mallory in the back seat squealing about her brothers being cute.
+Two-mile walk to Enterprise, three-hour drive to Grand Rapids, and three-hour return trip with Mallory in the back seat squealing about her brothers being cute.
 Along the way we passed Big Rapids.
 The people of Big Rapids probably thought they were all that, and then GRAND Rapids came along.
 We also discovered that the people who name Michigan roads are about as uncreative as the people who name waterfalls.
 We passed a zillion generically named ___ Mile Roads, as in 20 Mile Road or 12 Mile Road.
 Nonsensical really, but at least it gave Eminem something to write about.

 The number one Charlevoix attraction actually is a series of attractions: so-called Mushroom Houses.
 Some college-dropout named Earl Young built a bunch of funky places that are scattered around town.
 Gotta give him credit though.
 They’ve stood the proverbial test of time.

-The folks at the marina loaned us 5 bikes so we could explore with Second Wave.
-Actually it was 4 bikes and a trike, which Dana took because Mallory refused.
+The folks at the marina loaned us five bikes so we could explore with Second Wave.
+Actually it was four bikes and a trike, which Dana took because Mallory refused.
 Which leads to what would be today’s poll if we did polls: Is it worse parenting to raise a law-breaking child or an illiterate child?